caggazzotti/speech-attribution/README.md

 	python scripts/add_transcripts_to_trials.py config.yaml

 ### Step 4: Add model embeddings to transcript trials
 Using the final transcript trials from the previous step, the respective model embeds each call within each trial (across encodings, datasets, and difficulties).
 We assume that each model can process a sequence of utterances in some fashion and output a vector that captures features of the transcript.
-Each model is run separately by the scripts below and we recommend using a GPU.
+Each model is run separately by the scripts below; we recommend using a GPU.
 A new directory is automatically created for each model that will contain the embedded trials and the later training and evaluation outputs.

 	python scripts/embed_trials_SBERT.py config.yaml
 	python scripts/embed_trials_CISR.py config.yaml